LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands, Water and Roads from Aerial Imagery: The dataset

 \subsection{Data acquisition}

-The dataset consists of images selected from aerial photos used for the development of the digital orthophoto covering whole Poland.
+The dataset consists of images selected from aerial photos used to develop the digital orthophoto covering the whole of Poland.
 All images come from the public geodetic resource and are compiled to update reference data of the land parcel identification system (LPIS).
 Digital orthophotos are made in cartesian "1992" (EPSG:2180) co-ordinate spatial reference system.
 Pictures were taken in spatial resolution of 25 or 50~cm per pixel with three spectral bands RGB.
 They come from different years (2015 - 2018) and flights.
 The photo-flying season in Poland begins in April and lasts until the end of September.
-Therefore the acquired photos are characterized by a wide variety of optical conditions.
-They include images of different saturation, angles of sunlight, and shadows lengths.
+Therefore, the acquired photos are characterized by a wide variety of optical conditions.
+They include images of different saturation, angles of sunlight, and shadow lengths.
 Simultaneously, the photos are from varying periods of the vegetation season.
 It makes this dataset robust and more applicable.

-For the sake of maximum diversity of the dataset, we manually selected 41 ortophoto tiles from different counties located in all regions (as shown in Fig. \ref{fig:poland}).
+For the sake of maximum diversity of the dataset, we manually selected 41 orthophoto tiles from different counties located in all regions (as shown in Figure~\ref{fig:poland}).
 Every tile has about 5 km\textsuperscript{2}.
 There are 33 images with resolution 25~cm (ca. $9000\times9500$~px) and 8~images with resolution 50~cm (ca. $4200\times4700$~px), what gives 176.76 km\textsuperscript{2} and 39.51 km\textsuperscript{2} respectively and 216.27 km\textsuperscript{2} overall.
-Fig.~\ref{fig:samples} shows samples of chosen images.
+Figure~\ref{fig:samples} shows samples of chosen images.